WE WROTE THE BOOK ON SECTION 1031

 I know that I just told you that.
 But I repeated it because Replacement Property is different from Relinquished Property in one important aspect.

 Replacement Property must be the type of property that can be held for investment or for business purposes by you.
-It doesn’t matter what the current owner is doing with it.
+It doesn’t matter what the current owner is doing with the property, it only matters what you intend to do with it.

 The Replacement Property can be a single property, or multiple properties.